Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 Following an unsuccessful bid to be released on parole, Jim Lewis, Jorge’s attorney, predicted that his client would most likely “die in prison.”

-It is thought that Jorge was involved in over 30 murders while he was with Griselda in the height of the Medellin cartel’s power in the 1970s and 1980s.
+It is thought that Jorge was involved in over 30 murders while he was with Griselda at the height of the Medellin cartel’s power in the 1970s and 1980s.